hooleymcknight/multi-project-clock/README.md

 - lock screen feature
 - indicator on toolbar icon that a timer is active
 - combine start/stop into a single button that toggles, and reduce the size of the "restart" button
+- sum line for total hours for the day